 - Please organize sticks and branches so that the large end is pointed toward the road so that it can be easily grabbed and pulled into the chipper.

 - Please note that the pile must not contain stumps, roots, garbage, nails, lumber, or dirt.
 Dirty pine needles and other raked debris is very damaging for chippers, so please try to keep piles clean.

 We try to haul all chip and provide it to BMP contractors or for other erosion control projects.
 If you want the chip left on site, please let us know on your form.
 Please note that wood chips are a very flammable surface fuel that can carry fire to your home.
 Do not place wood chip within five (5) feet of the home or in large areas within 30 feet of the home.
 Download this PDF to learn more about the Combustibility of Landscape Mulches...

 Once your form has been received, you will be scheduled for chipping.
 All efforts will be made to complete chipping within two weeks of receiving your request form, however, no guarantees can be made.
-We are unable to schedule individual appointments or provide advanced notice.
+We are unable to schedule individual appointments or provide advance notice.
 Large piles may be chipped over several visits.
 Please call (775) 588-3591 if you have questions.